danieleagle/jenkins-ephemeral-cicd/README.md

     `sudo docker start Jenkins-Master`

-    This will fix [a bug](https://github.com/KostyaSha/yet-another-docker-plugin/issues/132) with [version 0.1.0-rc31](https://github.com/KostyaSha/yet-another-docker-plugin/releases/tag/0.1.0-rc31) of the Yet Another Docker plugin.
+    This will fix [a bug](https://github.com/KostyaSha/yet-another-docker-plugin/issues/132) with [version 0.1.0-rc30](https://github.com/KostyaSha/yet-another-docker-plugin/releases/tag/0.1.0-rc30) of the Yet Another Docker plugin.

     **Important:** Upgrading to a newer version of this plugin will overwrite this file.
 It is suggested not to upgrade the plugin until a fix has been officially created.
 Once this happens, this project will adapt for the fix.
 If you prefer to install this version of the plugin manually, it can be found [here](./yad-plugin/yet-another-docker-plugin.hpi).
+You may also download it from the [YAD Plugin archives](http://updates.jenkins-ci.org/download/plugins/yet-another-docker-plugin/).

 12. Create a new pipeline job and enter the following for the script.